 - guaranteeing compliance with laws and regulations, including building codes

-A complete fire safety inspection is beyond the scope of the Basic Commercial Inspection.
+No fire extinguishers were found at the property.
+A complete fire safety inspection is beyond the scope of the Standard Commercial Inspection.
 Upon the buyer's possession of the building, recommend contacting the Fire Department and requesting an on-site fire safety inspection.
 The fire safety inspector will make specific recommendations based on the building's intended use.

 Although the subject property was in overall good structural condition, some systems showed a lack of recent maintenance.
 Ongoing preventative maintenance is a key to maintaining the property's value and its usefulness for the client.
 Recommend establishing a written Property Maintenance Plan.
 This plan should include all major systems of the building, such as roof, foundation, electrical, plumbing, HVAC.
 All public areas of the building, including offices and restrooms, should be included in the plan.
 Fire safety and other possible safety hazards need to be addressed.
 It is important to include exterior areas in the Property Maintenance Plan, so that issues of erosion, storm drainage, weed control, gutters, parking, and access/egress are addressed consistently.
 Depending on the client's requirements, property maintenance may be performed by company employees, or may be contracted to a professional maintenance service company.

-Copyright © 2014 Westinspect.
-This Basic Commercial Inspection Report is the exclusive intellectual property of Westinspect.
+Copyright © 2017 Westinspect.
+This Standard Commercial Inspection Report is the exclusive Intellectual Property (IP) of Westinspect.
 The client named above has purchased the right to use this Report as part of their due diligence in a real estate transaction.
 Use of this Report by any unauthorized persons is prohibited.

-This Report has been prepared according to International Standards of Practice for Inspecting Commercial Properties.
+This Report has been prepared according to International Standards of Practice for Inspecting Commercial Properties (2014)